Skip to main content

 Academic

-A sophisticated understanding of hormonal health requires a systems-biology perspective, viewing the as an integrated network where genetic predispositions create unique functional setpoints.
+A sophisticated understanding of hormonal health requires a systems-biology perspective, viewing the endocrine system as an integrated network where genetic predispositions create unique functional setpoints.
 The influence of genetic variations extends beyond simple enzyme kinetics or receptor affinity; it shapes the dynamic behavior of entire neuroendocrine axes, such as the Hypothalamic-Pituitary-Gonadal (HPG) axis.

 The lifelong dialogue between the hypothalamus, pituitary, and gonads is subtly and persistently modulated by an individual’s genetic inheritance.
 This genetic backdrop influences the pulsatility of gonadotropin-releasing hormone (GnRH), the sensitivity of pituitary gonadotropes, and the steroidogenic capacity of the gonads, ultimately defining an individual’s hormonal trajectory through aging.